German Kriegslok War Locomotives Are Still Working in Bosnia and Herzegovina

 A Kriegslok Locomotive in Poland

-The associated photograph from 2007 is of a Class 52 locomotive hauling freight at an undisclosed location in Poland.
+The associated photograph is of a Class 52 locomotive in Poland.
 This locomotive has been renumbered to Ty2-953.

 Ty2-953 is now located at the Chabówka Rolling Stock Heritage Park in Chabówka, Poland.
-Source: Polish Steam Engines.
-In Polish.
-Accessed 28 April 2024.
+Source: Author’s visit in 2025.

 A Kriegslok Locomotive in the German Democratic Republic